Veriton-Tech/Nora-Lyf-Shopify-Site/README.md

 ## Contributing

-We welcome contributions to improve the GetSupp Shopify theme!
+We welcome contributions to improve the Nora Lyf Shopify theme!
 This theme is specifically designed for health and wellness e-commerce, and we ask that contributions align with this focus.

 ### Contribution Guidelines
 - Follow health industry best practices